Diggsey/lockless/README.md

   - `AtomicCell` - an alternative to the primitive `AtomicCell` making slightly different trade-offs.
 It is slightly slower (approximately 15% slower in benchmarks), but can be composed into other data structures based around the `IdHandle` abstraction.
+  - `MpscQueue` - a multiple-producer, single-consumer queue.
+This queue does not attempt to be fair, so it's possible for one producer to starve the others.
+The queue also does not provide a mechanism to "wake up" senders/receivers when it's possible to continue, and so it must be polled.

 ## Contributing